lmenou/nvim-fullwine/README.md

 ## Requirements :lock_with_ink_pen:
 - [Neovim 0.5](https://github.com/neovim/neovim)
-- If using the terminal as the UI, the latter should support gui colors, i.e `set termguicolors` is on by default.
+- If using the terminal as the UI, the latter should support gui colors

 ## Installation :incoming_envelope:
 With your favourite plugin manager, you can have a look at